Common Causes of Recurrent Lip Rashes (Cheilitis)

 Cheilitis can also be caused by allergens or irritants and sometimes it takes a good deal of detective work to figure out what the underlying trigger is.
-Just so you are aware, there are far too many possible allergens and irritants that cause skin rashes for me to list all of them here.
-The rest of this post will cover the most common allergens and irritants that cause chronic or recurrent cheilitis and how to avoid them.
+Just so you are aware, there are far too many possible allergens and irritants that cause lip rashes or rashes elsewhere on the skin for me to list all of them here.
+Any substance that contains protein molecules has the potential to be an allergen to a human.
+People who have atopic eczema or have a history of sensitive skin are going to be more likely to develop allergic contact dermatitis.
+The rest of this post will cover the most common allergens and irritants that cause chronic or recurrent cheilitis.
+I will list the types of products the substances are most commonly found in so you can learn to look for these ingredients and avoid them.

-Potential ALLERGENS Found in Skin Care and Personal Hygiene Products:
+The Most Common ALLERGENS Found in Skin Care and Personal Hygiene Products

-- **Fragrance** (avoid EVERYTHING that lists “fragrance” among its ingredients, including laundry detergent, fabric softener and dryer sheets)
+- **Fragrance** (avoid EVERYTHING that lists “fragrance” among its ingredients, especially all skincare products as well as laundry detergent, fabric softener and dryer sheets)

 - Propolis (found in lotions, toothpaste, unfiltered honey)

-- Beeswax (aka cera alba) – it is not the wax but the propolis in it that causes a reaction in those with propolis allergy (found in mascara, lotions, sunscreens, ointments, dental floss, hair-removing wax)
+- Beeswax (aka cera alba) – it is not the wax but the propolis (that gets mixed in during harvesting of honeycomb) that causes a reaction in those with propolis allergy (found in mascara, lotions, sunscreens, ointments/balms/salves, dental floss, hair-removing wax)

 - Chemical sun block ingredients (Octylcrylene, Avobenzone, Octinoxate, Octisalate, Oxybenzone); stick with the minerals zinc oxide and/or titanium oxide only